Do you want to use GTmetrix to test your WordPress site’s speed?

 Green items are good and don’t need your attention.
 Red items are slowing down your website and require further investigation.

 The best part is that when you click on the item, it tells you exactly what needs to be fixed.

-That’s just one of the examples.
 Each tab has a little ‘What’s this mean?’ button.
-If you click on that, it will give you the details on what can be improved.
+If you click on that, then it will give you the details on what can be improved.

 You can find all your past reports on GTmetrix » Tests page, under the Reports section.

 This allows you to manage and run tests as you work on improving your website speed and performance.

 If you want to use GTmetrix without installing the plugin, then you can simply go to their home page and then enter your URL.